Image caption: Le Corbusier Centre, Chandigarh. Image courtesy: Wikicommons.

-Dr. Vikramaditya Prakash is Professor of Architecture at the University of Washington, Seattle.
-Here he discusses the first generation of Indian Modernist architects who worked on the Chandigarh Capitol Project.Read Essay
+Dr. Vikramaditya Prakash is Professor of Architecture at the University of Washington, Seattle and grew up in Chandigarh.
+Here he discusses the first generation of Indian Modernists who worked on the architecture & furniture of Chandigarh.Read Journal

 The Genesis of the Chandigarh Chair: Furniture as Infrastructure

-Ar.
-Shivdatt Sharma on the Chandigarh School of Modernism - In Conversation
+In Conversation With Ar.
+Shivdatt Sharma: On the Chandigarh School of Modernism

 Architect Shivdatt Sharma is one of the premiere modernist architects of India.
 He started out in the Chandigarh Capital Project Team under the leadership of Le Corbusier and Pierre Jeanneret.Read Journal